harfang3d/dogfight-sandbox-hg2/README.md

 ## About VR mode
 * VR works on Windows machines only, using the DirectX backend (set `"OpenGL": false` in the **config.json** file)
 * All the views are available in VR (exterior, interior).
 When using the cockpit view (`3` on the numpad), press `F11` to calibrate the position of the head
+* Requires SteamVR (1.22.x) at least
+* Tested on the following headsets with success:
+  * LENOVO VR Explorer
+  * HTC Vive Pro
+  * Meta Quest 2 (in Oculus Link mode)

 ## Network mode overview